2017 Rugby League World Cup: Squads

 Each team submitted a squad of twenty-four players for the tournament, the same as the 2013 tournament.

 Venues

 It was announced in October 2014 that negotiations were being held for Papua New Guinea to host matches.
 The Papua New Guinea Rugby Football League presented to the RLIF in September 2015, requesting to host three matches.
 In October 2015 it was confirmed that Papua New Guinea would host three matches in the group stage.

-Melbourne Rectangular Stadium in Melbourne hosted the opening game between Australia and England included an Aboriginal selection and a New Zealand Mãori side. and while Brisbane Stadium in Brisbane hosted the World Cup final.
+Melbourne Rectangular Stadium in Melbourne hosted the opening game between Australia and England included an Aboriginal selection and a New Zealand Māori side. and while Brisbane Stadium in Brisbane hosted the World Cup final.